aabbtree77/schatzhauser/docs/architecture.md

 - Other requests borrow other connections from the DB pool.

 The DB itself enforces: locks, isolation, serialization rules.
-The Go pool only manages who gets a connection, not update correctness.
+The Go pool only manages who gets a connection.
 If two users register at the same time: two goroutines, two transactions, two connections.
 The database decides who waits, who retries, who conflicts.

 ### Code Organization